Pokecube-Development/pokecube/source/quests_and_legends/legends_quests.rst

 and the blocks that do not have recipes are:

 * Legendary Spawn: is used by some legendaries: Groudon / Kyogre / Celebi / Rayquaza / Lugia / Ho-oh
+* Pokémob who can use this block as a second spawn option: Articuno / Moltres / Zapdos (+ Galar Forms)/ Deoxys / Jirachi / Necrozma / Entei / Suicune / Raikou / Cosmog

 .. image:: https://i.imgur.com/Shvmb3w.png
     :alt: Legendy Block